 As an additional Standard for co-benefits, SOCIALCARBON can be used together with any other carbon accounting standard (e.g. VCS, CDM, CAR or others) and may be adapted to suit different types of projects, including hydropower plants, landfills, fuel switching, forestry and others.

-SOCIALCARBON theoretical framework is based on the Sustainable Livelihood Approach (SLA), a world wild methodology used in planning new development activities and assessing the contribution that existing activities have made to sustaining livelihoods.
+SOCIALCARBON theoretical framework is based on the Sustainable Livelihood Approach (SLA), a world wide methodology used in planning new development activities and assessing the contribution that existing activities have made to sustaining livelihoods.
 The SLA method is applied by several NGOs and multilateral institutions, such as: CARE, OXFAM, World Bank, FAO (Food and Agriculture Organization of the United Nations) and the UNDP (United Nations Development Programme).
 Its holistic approach and flexibility allow small organizations and large enterprises alike to apply it with reliable and efficient results.

 SOCIALCARBON provides flexible and comprehensive criteria: